$254 Find Cheap Flights to South Korea

 Choosing flexible travelling dates is one of the best ways to fly to South Korea from Australia.
 Also, you should choose your destination airport based on where you’re going.
 For instance, if you’re staying in Seoul, flying into Incheon International Airport will be a good deal.
 Alternatively, Gimpo International Airport will be a better choice if you’re wanting to visit the Sculpture Park or Gimpo Tea Etiquette Museum.

-KAYAK’s flight Price Forecast tool uses historical data to determine whether the price for a given destination and date is likely to change within 7 days, so travellers know whether to wait or book now.
+KAYAK’s flight Price Forecast tool uses historical data to determine whether the price for a flight from Australia to South Korea is likely to change within 7 days, so travellers know whether to wait or book now.

 See more FAQs